mhm-ufz/mHM/INSTALL.md

 git (optional) (you can also install git without cygwin, and it is not required to install git at all, see above.)

-you can find these in a window appearing during the installation, after changing the category to full.
+While installing cygwin you will have to choose a mirror.
+A mirror is a server on the internet where the files for the installation come from.
+Choose something located near to you and if you have no idea, choose the first.
+In the next step you can find the dependencies in a window appearing during the installation, after changing the category to full.
 Here you can enter the search term (e.g. make) in the search field.
 You can choose a version.
 The newest one, if not marked as experimental, is usually a good choice.